 You can’t drag your images into your document though.
 You can only add notes to them.
 What is the point of saving images from all over the internet if we can’t use them in the word processor?
 This feature feels a bit incomplete.
 We hope to see it improved to give us more functions.
 Although the word processor is basic, it contains all the features you need to create a decent document:

 - Font family, sizes and colour

 - Bullet points

 If these are not enough for your article, you can always export your first draft to Word for completion.

 You can upload PDFs to Weava for highlighting and annotation.
 This can be useful if you prefer to have your research all in one place, but there are better PDF readers on the market.
 However, for a centralised organisation of your research, bringing everything together might help.

 You can collaborate on root folders only in Weava.
-A root folder is the first level folder, not a subfolder.
-Collaboration for this extension is very basic and not great with real time collaboration.
+A root folder is a first-level folder, not a subfolder.
+Collaboration for this extension is very basic and not great with real-time collaboration.
 We had to refresh our browser several times to update some changes.

 If you’re not sure what you’re looking for, you won’t know what’s changed.
 Weava’s developers need to work on the collaboration feature a bit more so we can at least differentiate the changes made by different people.
 The extension could indicate authors of different notes or simply use different text colours for different authors, which it doesn’t do at the moment.